Ergonomic Works

 * What to Show:

-* Your feet (are they flat on the floor or a footrest?).
+* Your feet (are they flat on the floor or on a footrest?).

 * Any obstructions under your desk (e.g., computer tower, drawers).